Generalized entanglement entropies in two-dimensional conformal field theory: GMSREs for arbitrary bosonic states

-The dependence on $e^{\frac{2\pi }{R}\sigma_j \tau_j k_j}$ is cancelled out in Eq. \eqref{eq:vv}, while the terms like $e^{\frac{2\pi }{R}\sigma_j i v k_j}$ allow one to recover the factor $e^{\frac{2\pi}{R}(P_1+P_3-P_2-P_4)}$ in Eq. \eqref{eq:p1}.
+The terms like $e^{\frac{2\pi }{R}\sigma_j i v k_j}$ allow one to recover the factor $e^{\frac{2\pi}{R}(P_1+P_3-P_2-P_4)}$ in Eq. \eqref{eq:p1}.
 Eq. \eqref{eq:vv} is the main result of this work.
 Despite its involved expression, it provides an efficient way to compute any generalized mixed state R\'enyi entropy of a bosonic CFT involving arbitrary excited states.

 The extension of Eq. \eqref{eq:vv} to the $n$-th generalized R\'enyi entropy can be performed by using the expression for $R_{k_1,\cdots,k_N}^{0,\cdots,0}$ in Eq. \eqref{eq:genn}, considering all the possible contractions between $e^{i\alpha_j\phi(z_j)}$ and $\partial \phi(z_i)$ and modifying the prefactor $M$ encoding the purely vertex contributions as